Sistema Huautla: History

 In 1965 cavers from Austin, Texas exploring the Sierra Mazateca mountains found several large caves; During the 1960s North American cavers subsequently gathered survey data and generated maps which showed their proximity to each other.
 Over time the Sótano de San Agustin was found to be connected to La Grieta and Nita Nanta, and eight more cave entrances were discovered.
 It became clear that they belonged to one cave system, Sistema Huautla.
 As of 2015 it is known to have 20 entrances.

 In an expedition in 1977, the deepest point of the cave system was discovered after staging multiple underground camps, a flooded tunnel at 1325 meters, known as the San Agustín sump.
 Subsequent scuba diving expeditions in 1979 and 1981 proved logistically insufficient to transport equipment to explore it further.
 In 1994, during a 135-day expedition of 44 people, mostly from the UK and the US, 11 were cave diving using closed cycle life support systems called rebreathers.
 They explored three parts of the sump system and discovered an upstream tunnel leading to the only known exit for the water that enters the Huautla caves, the spring of Peña Colorada.

 During a two-month expedition in 2013 involving 40 team members from the UK, USA, Canada, Poland and Mexico, cavers entered through Sótano de San Agustin; it took divers three weeks to reach "what looked like a calm, rock-enclosed lake about 100 feet wide", the San Agustín sump.
 One of them established a new record depth when stopping at 1545 meters.
 The new survey data gave the cave a total length of 64.2 kilometers.
 A navigable connection between where water enters Sistema Huautla and where it exits at Peña Colorada has yet to be found.

 Since then consecutive annual expeditions have been launched as part of the Proyecto Espeleológico Sistema Huautla (PESH).
 In 2018, an international team of 24 cavers could not find a connection of the nearby Cueva de La Peña Colorada Sump VII with Sistema Huautla during their two-month long expedition.

+In 2022, the development of 100 kilometers is reached.